 Some foods take more energy than others to digest and store and therefore have a higher thermic effect.
 There is a reason why nutritionists and fitness gurus alike are always harping back to the benefits of protein!
 During digestion, protein burns more calories than carbs or fat.
 Around 30% of the calories in protein are used in digesting and absorbing it alone (2), making it the most effective compound in using energy.
 As well as this, protein is known to keep you fuller for longer and therefore can prevent you from overeating and also from snacking on unhealthy food.

 An easy way to increase your protein intake alongside consuming healthy whole foods is to use a protein powder such as True’s Whey Protein Isolate.
-Adding protein into your breakfast routine, in a recipe, shake or smoothie can easily boost your protein intake and ensure your BMR is working to burn energy efficiently.
+Adding protein into your breakfast routine, in a recipe, shake or smoothie can easily boost your protein intake.

 2. Get a Good Night’s Sleep